-- a.
-In any payroll year each watchmen who is registered and qualified on December 31 of the calendar year in which he earns his vacation shall receive a vacation with pay the following year at the straight time hourly rate to which the employee was entitled on January 1 of the calendar year in which vacations are paid.
-The computation shall be as follows: - (1) Qualifying hours required for a basic 1-week vacation with pay shall be 800 hours in a payroll year.
+- (1) Qualifying hours required for a basic 1-week vacation with pay shall be 800 hours in a payroll year.
 Qualifying hours required for a basic 2-week vacation with pay shall be 1300 hours in a payroll year.
 Qualifying hours required for a basic 1-week vacation with pay for watchmen, age 60 or older shall be 700 hours in a payroll year.
-Qualifying hours required for a basic 2-week vacation with pay for Watchmen age 60 or older shall be 1200 hours in a payroll year. - (2) One additional week vacation with pay if he shall have qualified for at least 2 weeks of basic vacation and in each of any 8 of his past years of service he shall have qualified for at least a 1-week basic vacation. - (3) One additional week's vacation with pay if he shall have qualified for at least 1 week of basic vacation and if in each of any 17 of his past years of service he shall have qualified for at least a 1-week basic vacation. - (4) One additional week vacation with pay if he shall have qualified for at least 1 week of a basic vacation and if in each of any 23 of his past years of service he shall have qualified for at least a 1-week basic vacation.
+Qualifying hours required for a basic 2-week vacation with pay for Watchmen age 60 or older shall be 1200 hours in a payroll year. - (2) One additional week vacation with pay if he shall have qualified for at least 2 weeks of basic vacation and in each of any 8 of his past years of service he shall have qualified for at least a 1-week basic vacation. - (3) One additional week's vacation with pay if he shall have qualified for at least 1 week of basic vacation and if in each of any 17 of his past years of service he shall have qualified for at least a 1-week basic vacation. - (4) One additional week vacation with pay if he shall have qualified for at least 1 week of a basic vacation and if in each of any 23 of his past years of service he shall have qualified for at least a 1-week basic vacation. - (5) One additional week vacation with pay if he shall have qualified for at least 1 week of basic vacation and if in each of any 25 of his past years of service he shall have qualified for at least a 1-week basic vacation. - (6) Each week's vacation pay shall be 40 times the employee's straight-time rate of pay except that Watchmen age 60 or over who have 1200 or more qualifying hours during the payroll year shall receive 45 times the straight-time rate per week, and watchmen under age 60 who have 1500 or more qualifying hours during the payroll year shall receive 45 times the straight-time rate per week.